jocelynrem/code-refactor/README.md

 >[Click here to access the updated Horiseon website](https://jocelynrem.github.io/code-refactor/)

-## Changes
+## Updates

 1. Images now have alt text for screen readers

-2. HTML is updated for semantics
+2. Updated for semantic HTML

 3. CSS has been consolidated, organized, and commented